jose-hy/Me-like-words/README.md

 I,me
 # How to Install

-After changing the words.csv file, open Firefox and load the `about:debugging#/runtime/this-firefox` Click [Load Temporary Add-on](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox) and select the `manifest.json` file within the Me-like-words folder.
+After changing the words.csv file, open Firefox and load the `about:debugging#/runtime/this-firefox` page.
+Click [Load Temporary Add-on](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox) and select the `manifest.json` file within the Me-like-words folder.